Easy Spinach Lasagna

 - Though you have to break out your food processor, it’s used twice.
 Once for finely chopping the spinach and again for mixing part of the spinach with the ricotta, etc.

-- PRO-Tip: Grease one side of your foil so that the cheese will not stick as the lasagna cooks.
+- PRO-Tip: Grease one side of your foil so the cheese will not stick as the lasagna cooks.
 I love non-stick foil as it saves a step, but spraying Pam on regular foil works well, too.

 - PRO-Tip: If you don’t have fresh basil, you can substitute 1 teaspoon dried basil for each tablespoon of fresh basil.